arvl130/filipino-de-cuisine/README.md

 ![Screenshot of the website](https://raw.githubusercontent.com/arvl130/filipino-de-cuisine/master/preview.png)

 This is the website for the restaurant management system of Filipino de Cuisine—an imaginary Filipino restaurant.
-[Order now](https://filipinodecuisine.ageulin.com) from our selection of fresh Filipino dishes.
+[Check our menu](https://filipinodecuisine.ageulin.com/menu) and [order now](https://filipinodecuisine.ageulin.com).

 ## Features